open-stage/blender-dmx-web/content/docs/get_started.md

 Success!
 Your first lighting beam fixture:

 ![image](../media/fixture_preview.png)

 ### Record keyframe

+Keyframe recording in BlenderDMX is in menu Keyframe Recorder:

 - Add Keyframe allows to manually insert keyframes related to the fixture attributes, like intensity, color, gobo, beam...
 - Auto Keying turns on Blender internal auto-keying + changes to fixtures attributes (intensity, colors, gobo, beam...) are also recorded.